lpyhdzx/test/README.md

 Note:
 1. On some dataset (M10), some neighbor nodes do not appear in the files of docs.txt or labels.txt.
 2. For the fairness of comparison, I would sugget shuffling the dataset before training different methods.

+# change:
+- [x] 1.gensim version has changed, make the code working on new version
+- [ ] 2.study and work on new dataset